NVIDIA/framework-reproducibility/tensorflow_status.md

     [PATCH](#PATCH)
   * NGC 19.06+, TF 2.1+: [TF_DETERMINISTIC_OPS](#TF_DETERMINISTIC_OPS)

+From TensorFlow 2.5 onwards, the environment variable `TF_CUDNN_USE_FRONTEND` must also be set to `1` to work-around the issue described in github/tensorflow/tensorflow issue [53771][53771].

 ### Additional Information

 From NGC TF 19.12 onwards and stock TensorFlow 2.2 onwards, the